|

 Begin variable-item (or “tagged”) list.
 Each item should

 supply its own mark, or tag.
-If the mark is wider than
+A text-indent argument

-indentation to the mark.
-A third argument suppresses the
+the indentation of the current list to the mark.
+A third

-pre-item space.
-Use LI to declare list items, and LE to
+another.
+RL calls LB; use LI to declare list items, and LE

 VM [-T] [top [bottom]]

-top and bottom, respectively.
-If option -T is specified,
+by top and bottom, respectively.
+If absent, set the

 WA [writer's-name [title]]

-Specify the writer(s) of an LT letter.
-Input is collected
+Specify the writer(s) of an LT letter. mm collects input

-into the writer's address until WA is called, and then
+into the writer's address until the document calls WE, then

-output.
-You can specify multiple writers with empty WA/WE
+outputs it.
+You can specify multiple writers with empty

-pairs; only the last address is used.
-The arguments give
+WA/WE pairs; only the last address is used.
+The arguments

 WC [format ...]